 This hike visits three waterfall overlooks on a one-mile outbound adventure, each catching a unique perspective of the upper falls, immense lower falls, and the surrounding gorge.
 And a bonus overlook, near the hike’s end, offers southbound views into the deep-carved gorge.
 It’s a hike that’s particularly gorgeous in summertime mornings, as the fog begins to lift from the gorge’s deep valley and the sun rises over the opposite ridge.

-Linville Falls Trail: the hike
+Linville Falls: the hike

-The hike begins at the Linville Falls Visitor Center, located off the Blue Ridge Parkway near MP 316 (view maps and driving directions), trekking through the center’s breezeway and crossing a bridge over the Linville River.
-Just across the river, a ‘Linville Falls’ sign marks the trail, a wide, easily-followed gravel road.
-The hike rolls elevation through a green forest, the trees reaching tall over a rolling landscape of grasses, rhododendron, and fern.
+The hike begins at a visitor center located just off the Blue Ridge Parkway near MP 316 (view maps and driving directions).
+The trail crosses a bridge over the Linville River, following a wide gravel road and rolling elevation through a vibrant green forest.
+Tall trees tower over the rolling landscape of grasses, rhododendron, and fern.

+The hike retraces back to the main trail once again, turning left to hike to Erwin’s View overlook.
+Reaching the trail’s end, two short spurs travel to the trail’s final overlooks, and the hike veers to the right, catching stunning views into the gorge.
 The hike doubles back to the split, veering right to trek a short downhill to Erwin’s View.
-The overlook offers beautiful long-range views of Linville Falls as it cascades down through the gorge’s grandeur.
+The overlook offers beautiful long-range views of Linville Falls as it cascades down between the gorge’s grand walls.
 Downriver, the river courses through a boulder-filled bed, carving in a wide meander through the deep-channeled mountain landscape.

 Departing Erwin’s View, the hike retraces its steps to the trailhead, completing the hike at just over 2 miles.